 - Be realistic and honest about hopes, accomplishments and failures.

-To explore more about what public sector professionals can learn and onboard to foster innovation in the public sector, join us on October 12th for GovTech 2021, a virtual summit dedicated to implementing emerging technologies in the public sector.
+To explore more about what public sector professionals can learn and onboard to foster innovation in the public sector, join us on 8-9th May at the Excel in London for DigiGov 2024.

 At GovTech 2024, our delegates will define a new generation of technology for the public sector, from insights on artificial intelligence and data use to emerging technologies and how all of this can be used to better upskill staff and provide for local communities.

-To find out more about this event or register your interest, click below.
+To find out more about this event or register your place, click here.